Toparvion/jmint/index.md

 [main] INFO tech.toparvion.jmint.DropletsInjector - Method 'sampleapp.standalone.painter.Painter#main' is skipped due to IGNORE.
 ```

-:bulb: Also note that you can use target application’s logging system right from your droplets to emit log messages on behalf of modified class.
+💡​ Also note that you can use target application’s logging system right from your droplets to emit log messages on behalf of modified class.
 For example, if class to modify has SLF4J logger attached like:

 ```java
 private static final Logger log = LoggerFactory.getLogger(MyClass.class);